by Linda Barth

 I tell them how our parents never bothered to look for us.
-How after I while I wasn’t scared anymore that mine would.
+How after I while I wasn’t scared anymore that they would.
 I started to accept the fact they weren’t sorry for what happened, for any of it, and there was nothing I ever could have done to change that.
-After a while, I just didn’t care anymore and that meant their power over me was gone.
+After a while, I just didn’t care anymore, and that meant their power over me was gone.
 It was a good feeling.
 It still is.

 Vincent and Catherine continue to listen as I tell them how Jordie and I survived for almost a year.
-Busking for months on the street and in the subways, nearly begging for coins tossed into an old shoebox by passersby, stealing food when the bodega clerks weren’t looking, sleeping in churches or doorways or on benches in Central Park, eating at soup kitchens or out of dumpsters behind fancy restaurants.
+Busking for months on the street and in the subways, hoping and begging for coins tossed into an old shoebox by passersby, stealing food when the bodega clerks weren’t looking, sleeping in churches or doorways or on benches in Central Park, eating at soup kitchens or out of dumpsters behind fancy restaurants.
 And even then, we still thought a miracle would happen.
-That some producer or director or music executive would discover us and our lives would change forever.
+That some producer or director or music executive would discover us, and our lives would change forever.

 They did change.
 After almost a year, we were dirtier and skinnier and more worn out than we knew it was possible to be.
 We couldn’t go back, and it was looking like there was no way to go forward.
 That’s when we found what we thought were friends.
-They were nothing even close to friends, but even so, in their own ways, they saved our lives, Derek and his girls and boys.
+Of course, they were nothing even close to friends, but even so, in their own ways, they saved our lives, Derek and his girls and boys.

 I never heard from Jordie after that, and now he’ll never hear from me.
 We lost each other, but I hope he’s found what I have.
 That would be more than luck.
 It would be another miracle.

 I come to the end of my story, and we’re all exhausted, but I feel cleansed, too.
 I’m sorry they had to hear all of this, but I’m not sorry I told them.
-They tell me they’re proud of me for staying strong, for never giving up, for still being able to love and trust after everything I’d endured.
+They tell me they’re proud of me for staying strong, for never giving up, for still being able to love and trust after everything I endured.
 They say the words I always longed to hear.
 They tell me how sorry they are for what I’d been through, they tell me they love me.

 And I love them.

 I know now that I was wrong to be afraid they’d think less of me once I told them who I was and what I had to do.
-They know who I really am.
+Now they know who I really am.
 And for the first time since I lost Nana and Jordie, I know that who I am is good enough.
 I don’t have to be sorry anymore.